Finding the words when the story is over

 Walking in the half-light is a surprise - I find it hard to balance.
 My feet constantly recalibrate themselves as if on a tightrope.
 This twitching reminds me of the endless readjustment of my mother’s Parkinson’s legs.
 Her unruly knees.
 Her unsureness of the ground.

-Trying to stand planted, I imagine the clay bowl of London beneath me, two floors down, through the joists and cavities of the building.
+Trying to stand planted, I imagine the chalk bowl of London beneath me, two floors down, through the joists and cavities of the building.
 This flat roof marks the footprint of a small converted garment factory, built in the 1970s.
 Before that, a Mews for working horses, dragging goods along the Hollow Way to the market at Nag’s Head.
 The back wall of our bedrooms on the ground floor are the only remnant of that stable.
 My neighbour swears she hears horses, restless in the night.

 Water will seep laterally into crevices, blooming later in unaccountable places.
 Ants will drown in the air pockets between walls where they have built their vertical empire.